 I am not designing exclusively for Minion Games.
 Briefly, I considered self-publishing Minutes to Midnight as a different brand (which obviously many gamers would have seen as related, even as a sequel, anyway).
 But ultimately I felt the game would benefit too much from The Manhattan Project branding to go that route.
 I have a great relationship with Minion Games, and will for the foreseeable future keep them on my “short list” for possible publishers in the future, but I also have aspirations to publish at least one of my own games.
 I’m hoping to do that with Death Race Arcade, actually :)

 I can’t wait to see what comes next from Brandon!
-If you hasn’t backed The Manhattan Project 2: Minutes to Midnight yet, there’s till time!
+If you haven’t backed The Manhattan Project 2: Minutes to Midnight yet, there’s till time!
 The Kickstarter drive ends on the 13th of June (this Tuesday), at 10 PM Estern / 7 PM Pacific.